ghilliard/reading-notes/index.md

-# Welcome to my Website, CONGRATULATIONS
+# Welcome to _my_ website, CONGRATULATIONS!!

 I had my doubts, but here we are.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+People will often ask me
+< "What's your preferred mindset in the workplace"
+With such a specific question, I feel like finally giving a specific answer. ## A GROWTH MINDSET
+#### Having a growth mindset is all about working in a team

 ### Markdown